Shar Dubey

+Sharmistha Dubey (born 1970) is an Indian-born American business executive who serves as the chairperson of board of directors of Fortive.
+She also serves as a board director of Match Group, Naspers, and Prosus.

-Sharmistha Dubey is an Indian American business executive.
-She was the chief executive officer (CEO) of Match Group from March 2020 to May 2022.
-Dubey joined Match Group in 2006.
-Dubey also serves on the Board of Directors of Match Group and Fortive Corporation.
+Previously, Dubey served as the chief executive officer (CEO) of Match Group from March 2020 to May 2022.

-Biography
+Early life and education

-Dubey grew up in Jamshedpur and did her schooling from Loyola School.
-She earned a bachelor's degree in engineering from Indian Institute of Technology(IIT) Kharagpur in 1993.
+Dubey was born in 1970 and grew up in Jamshedpur.
+She did her schooling from Loyola School.
+She earned a bachelor's degree in engineering from Indian Institute of Technology Kharagpur in 1993.
 She was the only woman metallurgical engineer that year and Sundar Pichai was a classmate, and said she almost quit in her first week.
 After graduation, Dubey returned to her hometown and worked for a steel company for a year, before saving up enough money to attend Ohio State University.
 Dubey later obtained an MS from Ohio State University.